Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 Now that the hot weather is finally here, a summer bucket list is just the thing you’ll need to turn each day into a fun-packed adventure.
 Even when so many events are closed this season!

 Being an influence in the lives of young children by giving them grace-filled days with you present in the moment will last for an eternity!

 But Jesus said, “Let the little children come to Me, and do not forbid them; for of such is the kingdom of heaven.”
 Matthew 9:14

-Your children are only with you for a few short years (ask me how I know) and will be on their own before you know it.
+Your kids are only with you for a few short years (ask me how I know) and will be on their own before you know it.

 You want each moment to count and what better way than planning ways to constructively spend your time.

-I would make a bucket list of places to go and fun things to do with the kids.
+I would make a bucket list of places to go and fun things to do with my kids.

 Then I would see how many of them we could do over the summer.

 It always took my kids ONLY ONE week until they were bored with the routine of not having a routine.

 That is why I came up with a summer bucket list.